 About Sogyal Rinpoche

 A world-renowned Buddhist teacher from Tibet, Sogyal Rinpoche is the author of the highly acclaimed The Tibetan Book of Living and Dying.
-Sogyal Rinpoche is the founder and spiritual director of Rigpa.
+Sogyal Rinpoche is the founder of Rigpa.

 About Sogyal Rinpoche